Testing and Support Recovery of Correlation Structures for Matrix-Valued Observations with an Application to Stock Market Data: Real Data Analysis

 {Recall the notations from the introduction - we have matrix-valued observations from two groups of countries: $n_1=22$ and $n_2=21$ for emerging and developed countries respectively. $\X_k^{(g)}\in\mathbb{R}^{30\times 198}$ is the matrix of returns for 30 industries over 198 months for country $k$ in group $g$. }

-{In order to implement all of the developed approaches, it is crucial for the stock return data to satisfy the Kronecker product assumption for the covariance matrix.
-To this end, we use the test in \citet{aston2017tests}, where the null hypothesis is that the covariance matrix indeed adopts a Kronecker product structure.
-The bootstrap method in \citet{aston2017tests} fails to reject the null, which supports our fundamental assumption.}

-We then perform one-sample hypothesis test on the temporal covariance matrix within each group of countries, $H_{0,B,g}: \B^{(g)}$ is diagonal, by feeding the transposed matrices $\Big(\X_k^{(g)}\Big)^{'},~k=1,...,n_g,$ into the algorithms.
+\dyP{\bf One-sample test of temporal \yin{non-correlation}.} We first perform one-sample hypothesis test on the temporal covariance matrix within each group of countries, $H_{0,B,g}: \B^{(g)}$ is diagonal, by feeding the transposed matrices $\Big(\X_k^{(g)}\Big)^{'},~k=1,...,n_g,$ into the algorithms.
 We apply three methods including ``One sample cov: sample-est'', ``One sample pre: sample-est'' \citep{xia2017hypothesis}, and ``One sample vector'' \citep{cai2013two} described in Section \ref{sim1.sec}.
 The oracle procedures cannot be applied, because the covariance matrices of the industries $\A^{(g)}$ are unknown.
 Neither is ``One sample cov: banded-est'' nor ``One sample pre: banded-est'' applied, because it is not reasonable to assume the covariance matrices of the industries $\A^{(g)}$ have banded structure.
 All three methods reject the null hypothesis within each group respectively.
 These results unanimously show strong temporal dependence in both emerging and developed countries and serve as a warning that the vector-based approaches might be problematic.

-We also implement all one-sample methods in Section \ref{sim1.sec}, except for the oracle ones, to test the covariance matrices of the industries, $H_{0,A,g}: \A^{(g)}$ is diagonal.
+\dyP{\bf One-sample test of industrial \yin{non-correlation}.} We also implement all one-sample methods in Section \ref{sim1.sec}, except for the oracle ones, to test the covariance matrices of the industries, $H_{0,A,g}: \A^{(g)}$ is diagonal.
 Again, all five methods reject the null hypotheses.
 Furthermore, most methods reveal that almost all pairwise covariances are significantly larger than zero, conveying the fact that almost all industries are positively correlated with each other in both emerging and developed countries.